-Note: the order of elements is defined by the Standard Business Document Header XML Schema.
+Note: The order of elements is defined by the Standard Business Document Header XML Schema.

 Specifying Process Identifiers in SMP documents

 The value for the scheme attribute should be “cenbii-procid-ubl” (see POLICY 24) and the element value must be the process identifier itself.